amyliu1437/capstone-bookreview/README.md

 - GET /books/:id: Retrieve detailed information about a specific book.
 - POST /reviews: Submit a review for a book.
 - GET /users/:id/reviews: Retrieve a list of reviews submitted by the user.
-- GET /search?q=: Perform a search for books by title or author.
 - POST /users/register`: Register a new user.
 - POST /users/login`: Log in an existing user